 In an effort to remain relevant, many web directories of yore have transitioned beyond basic listings to detailed review sites.

-I could have included many more on this list, like Jasmine Directory, Brownbook, and Bloggapedia, but based on their current traffic numbers (and lack thereof), I’m not sure they’re worth the effort anymore.
+I could have included many more on this list, like Jasmine Directory, Brownbook, and Bloggapedia, but based on their current traffic numbers (or lack thereof), I’m not sure they’re worth the effort anymore.

 Instead, I’ve chosen to focus on only those sites that are more than a mere citation opportunity for your business.